 Panther, are easy to translate without loosing their connotations, others rely on cultural concepts that does not have any parallels in English.

 One name that is not easily translated is

 Hetzer.
 It is often translated as

 agitator, but these are simplistic translations.
-The German word Hetz originates with the German word for cursorial hunting,
+The German word Hetz originates with the German word for persistence hunting or cursorial hunting,

 Hetzjagd.
-During cursorial hunting, dogs are used to chase and exhaust the prey, making it easy for the hunter to kill it.
+During persistence hunting the prey is followed for over an extended period of time, exhausting the prey and making it easy for the hunter to kill it.
 The word has since come to be used when a group is mentally pursuing a person or organization.
 One example is the compound word

 Medienhetz, which describes when several news outlets focus on someone over an extended period of time, and often implies that it is to an excessive extent.
 The act of performing such a Hetz would be zu Hetzen (to Hetz), and someone who carries out the act would be a Hetzer.